cinjon/hidemail/README.md

 X 3a.
 Need checks on all the functions so we don't break people's email.
 X 4.
 Add account_type on users (probably a bijective Account model)
-   - account_type is what kind of account, e.g. inactive, unpaid, monthly, six week, w/e
-5. Add pricing [page] and Stripe Connect using that Account model X 6.
+   - account_type is what kind of account, e.g. inactive, unpaid, monthly, six week, w/e X 5.
+Add pricing [page] and Stripe Connect using that Account model X 6.
 Dropdown in top right will let you see what email it is and let you logout.
 X 7.
 About page.
 8. Cute mascot.
 A hamster obviously.
 X 9.
 Something needs to check that the account info is complete before adding the inbox to the queue.
-10. Need to figure out how to store account date of activation and charges.
+X 10.
+Need to figure out how to store account date of activation and charges.
 X 11.
 Split inbox into customer and inbox so that a customer can have multiple inboxes. this way, they can add inboxes without paying more.
-12. Add Stripe Subscription.
+X 12.
+Add Stripe Subscription.
 X 13.
 Think through the flow, maybe add an activate button after signing up and paying. --> No activate button.
 Once you pay, you are activated.
 X 14.
 Email account - cinjon@mailboxflow.com
 15. SSL